truszk/gtprob/readme.md

 - numpy
 - scipy

+All of the above can be installed using the requirements file by typing

+`pip install -r requirements.txt`

 ## Usage: ##

 To compute the probability of a gene tree given a species tree, type